Photo: Taste of Home

 Step 2: Set Up the Pan

 Instead of the standard roasting pan, we’ve found it best to set the turkey atop a broiler pan.
-This way, the turkey’s sides and thighs will be better exposed to the heat.
+This way, the cooking turkey will be better exposed to the heat.

 Optional: The best homemade gravy comes from tasty pan drippings.
 For this to happen, you’ll want to add veggies like roughly chopped onion, celery and carrots to the bottom of the pan along with the turkey neck and gizzards.
 Cover with the perforated rack.
 The veggies will help flavor the drippings as well as help protect them from evaporating away in the oven.